May 11, 2011

 I Am with You Always.
 Jesus promised the disciples on that mountain that He would be with them always, even to the end of the age.
 He did not say that after the end of the age He would leave them, but He implied that they would be with Him and He would return (see Acts 1:7-8).
 Jesus would return to earth to reign in His kingdom and they would be with Him.
 In fact, all believers will reign with Christ when He returns in His kingdom (2 Timothy 2:12).
 This promise of His presence with us always keeps my heart warm in Him.
 I love to remember this promise because of the hope, joy, and life it brings to me.

 So we learn more about the Post-Resurrection Ministry of Jesus.

 ● Jesus disclosed the full extent of His divine authority–heaven and earth.
 Because of that authority given to Him, Jesus commissioned His disciples to be active for Him.

 ● By His authority, Jesus commanded His disciples to make more disciples, and each of us should take that command to heart every day.
 We should share the Gospel of Jesus Christ and as people believe, we should teach them to observe all that Jesus commanded them.
 We should baptize them in the name of the Father, Son and Holy Spirit and help them practice all the commands of Christ.

 ● Jesus promised to be with us always.
-In this passage, Jesus commission the disciples to be worldwide in their outreach, and personally aware of His authority and presence.
-They will be acting under His guidance, and they must follow Him.
+In this passage, Jesus commissioned the disciples to be worldwide in their outreach, and personally aware of His authority and presence.
+They would be acting under His guidance, and they must follow Him.
 We must do likewise, staring today.